neoremind/papers/Amazon_Aurora_Design_Considerations_for_High_Throughput_Cloud-Native_Relational_Databases.md

 losing an entire AZ and one additional node (AZ+1) without losing data and read availability.

 losing an entire AZ without impacting the ability to write data.

+Supports “AZ+1” failures, resulting in 6 copies of data, spread across 3 AZs, a 4/6 write quorum, and a 3/6 read quorum.

 ### 2.2 Segmented Storage